df-rw/ob-app/README.md

 - Try and figure out a better way to handle dynamic htmx element creation:
   - move the makers to a library
   - figure out how to group everything so `htmx.process` only has to run once
+  - `htmx.process` shouldn't be done on production build; we should bake in the environment variables.
+Since they will be baked, no need to do any dynamic htmx stuff.
+Figure this out.